IanMulvany/static-blog/_posts/2014-09-21-erc-workshop-day1.md

 Do we open the gates to heaven or to hell?

-###  Dr Roar Skålin - Norwegian researchers want to share, but are afraid of jeopardising their career.
+###  Dr Roar Skålin - Norwegian researchers want to share, but are afraid of jeopardising their career.

 They surveyed researchers, and got responses from 1474 researchers, a response rate of just over 30%.
 This was statistically representative.
 A large number of researchers actively decided to opt out from the survey.